lhcb/starterkit-lessons/first-analysis-steps/lhcb-dev.md

 stable.
 Please consider using it if you can spare the compilation time.

 {% callout "Initial setup" %}
-Before jumping in by creating a project in Gitlab, you should make sure that your local git configuration and your settings on Gitlab are sufficiently set up.
+Before jumping in by creating a project in GitLab, you should make sure that your local git configuration and your settings on GitLab are sufficiently set up.

  - Your name and email address should be set up in your local `git`